Moinhassan07/excel-reporting-dashboard-automation/README.md

 ## Business Use Case

-This project simulates a reporting workflow for EV operations teams that need reliable weekly and monthly reporting for distance traveled, battery usage, charge cycles, and city-level fleet monitoring.
-It is useful for internal reporting, operational reviews, and dashboard-based analysis.
+This project simulates a reporting workflow for EV operations teams that need accurate weekly and monthly reporting for distance traveled, battery usage, charge cycles, and city-level fleet monitoring.

+It demonstrates how a traditional Excel reporting process can be automated and then extended into a dashboard-driven analytics workflow for better monitoring and decision-making.

 ## How to Run